Scouting in Missouri: Invention Scouts

 Invention Scouts was founded in the Great Rivers Council in 2015 by Dr. Jeanne Sinquefield.
 It was founded as a Boy Scouts of America alternative to traditional STEM programs, which were too expensive and exclusive.
 The motto of Invention Scouts is "become an inventor and entrepreneur for life".
 The program is coeducational and is available to boys and girls aged 11–21.
 Scouts are exposed to cutting-edge equipment such as laser engravers, 3D printers, and CNC routers among others.
 Invention Scouts has its own ranks: Invention Scouts, Apprentice, Journeyman, & Master.

 Heart of America Council

 Heart of America Council has its headquarters in Kansas City, Missouri, and serves Scouts in both Missouri and Kansas.
-The Council has two sponsored camps, H. Roe Bartle Scout Reservation and Theodore Naish Scout Reservation.
-Bartle offers Mic-O-Say as an honor society, and Naish is home to the Tamegonit Lodge of the Order of the Arrow.
+The Council has three sponsored camps: H. Roe Bartle Scout Reservation, Theodore Naish Scout Reservation, and Rotary Camp.
+Bartle offers Micosay as an honor society, and Naish is home to the Tamegonit Lodge of the Order of the Arrow.